h4ck3rm1k3/db-docs/index.md

 ### Improving the documentation

-There is a special [documentation repository][9] at github were you can also file [issues][10].
-If you find any spot were you would like the docs to be more specific, please open an issue to let us know; and if you're in the possibility of helping us fixing grammar errors, typos, code examples or even documentation issues, please [create a fork][11], edit the documentation files and then create a [pull request][12], so that the contribution can be merged into the main repository.
+There is a special [documentation repository][9] at github where you may also file [issues][10].
+If you find any spot were you would like the documentation to be more descriptive, please open an issue to let us know; and if you're in the possibility of helping us fixing grammar errors, typos, code examples or even documentation issues, please [create a fork][11], edit the documentation files and then create a [pull request][12], so that the contribution can be merged into the main repository.

 ## License